odewahn/thebe-server/docs/rack-overview.md

 # A quick tour of Rack

-[rack](https://github.com/rackspace/rack) is a command-line tool for managing your Rackspace servers.
+[rack](https://github.com/rackspace/rack) is a command-line tool for managing your Rackspace account.
 To get started, download the executable.
 Once it's installed, run `rack configure` to set up your credentials.
 You'll be asked for:

 * Your Rackspace username
 * API Key (get this in your account settings screen)